neurocline/cli-perf/spec/README.md

 The possible option parameters in order of how they appear in the spec are:

-- optname, shortname, longname, argument, hidden, optional, helptext, type, numopt
+- optname, shortname, longname, argument, hidden, textline, optional, helptext, type, numopt

 Argument can be used as a pattern to runtime filtering on values.
 For example, a string that can only be "-x" or "+x" is written like this: